Environmental law and practice in United States: overview

 A Q&A guide to environment law in the United States.
 This Q&A provides a high level overview of environment law in the United States and looks at key practical issues including emissions to air and water, environmental impact assessments, waste, contaminated land, and environmental issues in transactions.
 In addition, answers to questions can be compared across a number of jurisdictions to assist in the management of cross-border transactions (see Country Q&A Tool).

-This Q&A is part of the multi-jurisdictional guide to environment.
+This Q&A is part of the global guide to environment.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-mjg.

 Environmental regulatory framework

 Environmental regulation and enforcement in the US is a collaborative effort between federal, state and local authorities.
 US Congress enacts federal environmental legislation, implemented through regulations and enforced by federal agencies in the Executive branch of the federal government (see Key Federal Regulatory Authorities).
 The Judicial branch hears disputes, and interprets and makes binding decisions on legislation.